The most common question we get is, “Why organic farming?”

 - When we spend hours and hours testing, researching, and reading to find ways to increase soil fertility and control weeds naturally because what we tried last time didn’t work as we hoped, yes, it’s tempting.

 If organic farming were easy, everyone would be doing it.
 It isn’t easy, but it is rewarding and therefore we don’t see changing from our organic practices any time soon.
 Over the years we’ve learned more and more reasons why organic farming fits us.

 Is organic better?

-Well, we think organic crops are better for us, but that doesn’t necessarily mean that conventional crops are bad, they just aren’t the market we are going after and it’s not what fits our family farm operation.
+Well, we think organic crops are better for us and our operation, but that doesn’t necessarily mean that conventional crops are bad, they just aren’t the market we are going after and it’s not what fits our family farm operation.
 We firmly believe in value of progress, science and technology, but we choose to limit how much of the synthetic science is put into our ground and on our crops.
 We want to provide for our customers the most natural crops possible.

 While we admittedly started mostly for fiscal reasons, that’s not why organic farming practices continue.
-We sustain our organic principles because if feels right, fits our family and makes us feel good about the how we nurture the land God entrusted to us.
+We sustain our organic principles because it feels right, fits our family and makes us feel good about how we nurture the land God entrusted to us.

 If you’re interested, there’s a lot of information available online to learn more about the definition of organic.
 There are also many stories of others and why organic farming practices are used in their operations.